-If instead, bedside crocheting is your thing, click here.
+- Discussion 4 Homework (3 min) - There is no need to learn all these "Greek" words. - If instead, bedside crocheting is your thing, click here.

-2.1 Using group theory without knowing any
+2.3 Using group theory without knowing any

-It's a matter of no small pride for a card-carrying dirt physics theorist to claim full and total ignorance of group theory (read sect.
-A.6 Gruppenpest of ref.
-[2]).
+It's a matter of no small pride for a card-carrying dirt physics theorist to claim full and total ignorance of group theory (read ChaosBook Appendix A.6 Gruppenpest).
 So what we will do first is work out a few examples of physical applications of group theory that you already know without knowing that you have been using "Group Theory."